aragon/govern/docs/developers/getting-started.md

 [🚦Reference implementation](https://github.com/aragon/govern/blob/master/packages/govern-contract-utils/contracts/acl/ACL.sol)

 The ACL from govern is a much leaner implementation of the original ACL from aragonOS, but still very powerful, having the ability to grant, revoke, and freeze roles.
-There are a couple of differences are:
+There are a couple of differences:

 * Is devised to be as an **inheritable** contract.
 Instead of being a single contract that binds the whole organization together, **both `GovernQueue` and `Govern` have their own ACLs**.
 * It has a handy **bulk** function to set multiple permissions at once.